juvoinc/bamboo/README.md

 ### Querying

-Generally, filter according to conditions works the same as you would use in Pandas.
+Generally, filtering works the same as you would use in Pandas.

 Autocomplete works for field names.
 You can type period then tab (or whatever key mapping your IDE supports) and the available fields will be listed.